amenning/Ruby_atoi/README.md

 # Require the atoi.rb file in your program with the correct pathname
 require './atoi'

-# Call the convert method to return an integer from any number containing string
+# Call the atoi method on a string object to return an integer from any number containing string
 '123abc456'.atoi # This will return 123
 'abc456'.atoi # This will return 456
 '12.3abc456'.atoi # This will return 12; note that only whole integers are returned